gabeta/lara-pnn/README.md

 The package was designed for the Ivorian case but if you have a similar case other than that of Côte d'Ivoire.
-This package handled it very well, you just have to publish and modify the package configuration file.See more options in `config/larapnn.php`
+This package handled it very well, you just have to publish and modify the package configuration file.
+See more options in `config/larapnn.php`

-#### Copy the package config to your local config with the publish command:
+##### Copy the package config to your local config with the publish command:

 ```shell
 php artisan vendor:publish --provider="Gabeta\LaraPnn\laraPnnServiceProvider"